 EBSCO Information Services generously donated money to the MLA Scholarship Endowment Fund to provide stipends to enables MLA members to attend the association's annual conference.
-Each year awards of up to $1,000 for travel and meeting-related expenses will be given to four MLA members who would otherwise be unable to attend the conference.
+Each year MLA awards up to four travel grants to members who would otherwise be unable to attend the conference.

-- The applicant must be a member of MLA. (see membership options)
+- be a member of MLA. (see membership options)

-- The applicant must be currently employed as a health information professional.
+- be currently employed as a health information professional.

-- The applicant must have between two and five years of experience as a health sciences librarian at the time of the annual meeting.
+- have between two and five years of experience as a health sciences librarian at the time of the annual conference.

 - No more than one awardee from any given institution will be awarded the grant in a single year.

 Priority Consideration Criteria:

 - The applicant is presenting (or has submitted) a paper, poster, or lightning talk for MLA’s annual conference.

 - Up to four awards may be made each year for the EBSCO/MLA Annual Conference Grant.